valiantlynx/valiantlynx_logseq/pages/screw design.md

 			- A_handle = π/4 * d_handle^2 = π/4 * (3/8 in)^2 = 0.08836 in^2
 		- maximum force at handle before it yields:
 			- F_yielding_handle = σ_yielding * A_handle = 30,000 psi * 0.08836 in^2 = 2,650.8 lbf
-		- the actual maximum force that can be applied to the handle is limited by the friction between the screw and the collar.
-The friction force can be found using the formula:
+		- The friction force can be found using the formula:
 			- F_friction = μ * F_normal
 		- μ is the friction coefficient and F_normal is the normal force between the screw and the collar.
 The normal force can be found using the principle of static equilibrium:
 			- F_normal + F_clamping = F_applied